spacecheese/bluez_peripheral/README.md

 ## Usage

-When using this library please remember that services are not implicitly threaded. **The thread used to register your service must regularly yeild otherwise your service will not work** (particularly notifications).
+When using this library please remember that services are not implicitly threaded. **The thread used to register your service must regularly yield otherwise your service will not work** (particularly notifications).
 Therefore you must frequently yield to the asyncio event loop (for example using asyncio.sleep) and ideally use multithreading.

 The easiest way to use the library is to create a class describing the service that you wish to provide.